urbit/docs/tutorials/sail-and-udon.md

 right after the tag name without a space.
 We separate different attributes of the same node by using `,`.

-Attributes can be used in two forms: flat, which uses one line; and tall, which uses multiple lines, when a single line would not be practical.
-Flat forms and tall forms are two syntaxes of semantically equivalent expressions.
+Attributes can be used in two forms: wide, which uses one line; and tall, which uses multiple lines, when a single line would not be practical.
+Wide forms and tall forms are two syntaxes of semantically equivalent expressions.

 #### Generic

 The code below produces a “Submit” button on the page.

-Flat-form Sail:
+Wide-form Sail:

 ```
 ;input(type "submit", value "Submit");